 Take a break from all the sightseeing to simply soak it all in!
-You’ll find excellent people watching in Mexico City, so grab a spot at a cafe and sit for a spell.
-You could also head to a park to kick up your heels, or stroll (or bike) along the Paseo de la Reforma on Sunday morning (it’s closed to traffic from 8:00 AM to 2:00 PM every week).
+You'll find excellent people watching here though, so grab a spot at a cafe and sit for a spell.
+You could also head to a park to kick up your heels, or stroll (or bike) along the Paseo de la Reforma on Sunday morning (it's closed to traffic from 8:00 AM to 2:00 PM every week).

 Want to escape bustling CDMX for a day?
 You're in luck, because there are many Mexico City day trip options within an easy distance.
 Rent a car (or hire a driver), hop on a bus, or take a tour to explore one of these fun activities:

 Xochimilco - This is a one-of-a-kind experience that can't be missed!
 You'll ride through canals filled with floating gardens (chinampas) in colorful boats (trajineras), all while enjoying a fun party atmosphere.
 Although it's possible to take public transportation there (Xochimilco is one of the boroughs within CDMX), I'd recommend getting an Uber or joining a tour.
 A trip here should take about half a day (or less), depending on how long your boat ride lasts.